NAPOLEON – Part Two: THE FAILMarch 12, 2014

 There was also a Napoleon II and even an Emperor Napoleon the Third, but just like the TMNT sequels, they’re barely worth mentioning.

 In the end, Napoleon – the man, may have failed, but the legacy of Napoleon – the legend, lived on.
 The Napoleonic Code has since been adapted by many nations around the world, bringing about positive social renovations to all corners of the globe.
-Most importantly, Napoleon Bonaparte challenged the status quo.
-He rose from humble beginnings and accomplished the impossible.
-A commoner who overthrew kings.
-In doing so he spread the spirit of the French Revolution all corners of Europe and beyond.
-In all the chaos, Napoleon had planted the seed of hope.
+Most importantly, Napoleon Bonaparte had challenged the status quo.
+He rose from humble beginnings and accomplished the impossible: a commoner who overthrew kings.
+In doing so he spread the spirit of the French Revolution to all corners of Europe and beyond.
+In all the chaos, Napoleon had planted the seeds of hope – even if those seeds were watered in blood.

 For better or worse, love him or hate him, Napoleon changed the course of history.